SequencingDOTcom/RTP-API-iOS-Objective-C-Master-Plugin-Plug-n-Play-Sample/master-plugin/Pods/sequencing-app-chains-api-objc/README.md

  * the straightforward, easy-to-use results are sent to your app as the API response
 3. **Personalzation**
  * your app uses this information, which is obtained directly from your app user's genes in real-time, to create a truly personalized user experience

+Each app chain is composed of

+* an **API request** to Sequencing.com
+ * this request is secured using oAuth2
+* analysis of the app user's genes
+ * each app chain analyzes a specific trait or condition
+ * there are thousands of app chains to choose from
+ * all analysis occurs in real-time at Sequencing.com
+* an **API response** to your app
+ * the information provided by the response allows your app to tailor itself to the app user based on the user's genes.
+ * the documentation for each app chain provides a list of all possible API responses.
+The response for most app chains are simply 'Yes' or 'No'.

+Example

+* App Chain: It is very important for this person's health to apply sunscreen with SPF +30 whenever it is sunny or even partly sunny.
+* Possible responses: Yes, No, Insufficient Data, Error

+While there are already app chains to personalize most apps, if you need something but don't see an app chain for it, tell us! (ie email us: gittaca@sequencing.com).

 To code Real Time Personalization (RTP) technology into apps, developers may [register for a free account](https://sequencing.com/user/register/) at Sequencing.com.
 App development with RTP is always free.